nfalquet/thunderbird-openpgp/jekyll/index.md

 According to Kai, the options from the split button should also be available from a top-level menu for accessibility.

-Moving OpenPGP and S/MIME options to a dedicated top-level menu helps making them more discoverable.
+Moving OpenPGP and S/MIME options to a dedicated top-level menu helps to make them more discoverable.
 It also keeps the set of options in the split button and the top-level menu consistent and helps people understand that the top-level menu mirrors the options in the split button.